 Confirm all your income and expenses are tracked in Found

 Review your activity list and business reports (like your Profit & Loss Report) to ensure that all of your business income and expenses have been recorded in Found.
-That way, your Schedule C form will be complete.
+If you’re a sole proprietor, this will ensure that we’re able to generate a complete Schedule C form.
 If you have income or expenses from sources other than your business, you’ll need to manually add those when you file your taxes.

 Make sure your expenses are categorized